The Ultimate Guide to Your Wedding Reception Bar

 4. Sparkling Mixers Bar

-Stemming from the previous point, light and fruity is a constant theme in most wedding bars today.
+Stemming from the previous point, a light and fruity theme is a constant feature in most wedding bars today.
 To make it more personalised, why not try a sparkling mixers bar?
 Here, you get to set up a booth with fruit juices, mini-bottles of water, and of course, sparkling mixers.
-This is the best option if you are having your wedding day on a hot summer day.
+This is the best option if you are having your wedding on a hot summer day.

 5. Refreshments Bar

 Let’s not forget about the main reason as to why we need a wedding bar – to refresh ourselves.
 If you are planning to go for something simple, a refreshments bar may be the answer you are looking for.
-Fill your refreshments bar with lemonade, sparkling elderflower, and even ice-cream!
+Fill your refreshment bar with lemonade, sparkling elderflower, and even ice cream!

 6. The Beer on Tap Bar

 Let’s proceed to what the groom would want on his wedding day.
 With men, you can never go wrong with beer on tap.
 You can even use this as an inspiration for a wedding bar concept.
-Try to go for a rustic, almost vintage, look when you set up your beer-on-tap bar.
+Try to achieve a rustic, almost vintage look when setting up your beer-on-tap bar.

 7. Champagne Bar

-Nothing spells out a great wedding than a champagne bar.
-With a champagne bar, it is best to use pre-cut oversized ice so that it can effectively keep your champagne bottles cool.
+Nothing spells out a great wedding like a champagne bar.
+With a champagne bar, it is best to use pre-cut, oversized ice to keep your champagne bottles cool effectively.
 Moreover, add a little twist to the type of glassware your guests will be using.
 Instead of the traditional champagne flutes, opt for vintage crystal glasses.
 It’s modern and classic at the same time!

 8. Cigar Bar